REPEATER ETTIQUETTE & OPERATING PROCEDURES

 Being a courteous ‘guest’:

-borrowed someone’s cell phone to make a call.
-Simply state, “This is <your callsign> clear – Thank you for the use of the repeater”
+do if you borrowed someone’s cell phone to make a call.
+Simply state, “This is

-assured that someone heard you, and accepted your gratitude.
+welcome”, but rest assured that someone heard you, and accepted your gratitude.

-running efficiently takes a lot of time and capital.
+and running efficiently takes a lot of time and capital.
 Even if a repeater is

 considered “open”, that does not make it a public utility- your support is